-ANN AND JAMES HARITHAS AND THE STATION MUSEUM OF CONTEMPORARY ART ARE PLEASED TO PRESENT CLARK FOX: SUBVERSION AND SPECTACLE OPENING FEBRUARY 5, 2022
+ANN AND JAMES HARITHAS AND THE STATION MUSEUM OF CONTEMPORARY ART ARE PLEASED TO PRESENT CLARK V. FOX: SUBVERSION AND SPECTACLE

-The Station Museum of Contemporary Art is proud to present its upcoming exhibition, Clark Fox: Subversion and Spectacle opening on Saturday, February 5, 2022 through June 26, 2022.
-Clark Fox: Subversion and Spectacle is a survey of Clark Fox’s (Michael Clark) many modes of work that highlight his ingenuity and unmatched eye.
+Clark V. Fox: Subversion and Spectacle is a survey of Clark Fox’s (Michael Clark) many modes of work that highlight his ingenuity and unmatched eye.

 This exhibition highlights Clark’s consistent mixing of styles and movements as a political statement, examining his work as an artist thinking broadly about the subtle connections between the imagery of consumerism, history, identity, and formalist considerations.

 Clarks deploys techniques like Pointillism, stenciling, and screen-printing as art historical associations in his visual vocabulary.
 By incorporating the imagery of American pop culture, symbols of the American Indian, American consumerism, and historical figureheads he renders new signifiers for the resultant images.
 Through this technique Clark simultaneously performs an identity while dissolving it subverting the visual languages to which it refers.